sxyu/svox/docs/source/quick.rst

+.. _quick:

 Quick Guide
 ==================

 Below I give a quick overview of some core functionality of svox to help get you started.
+Please see :ref:`svox` for detailed per-method documentation.
 To install the library, simply use :code:`pip install sxox`; you would of course need to install PyTorch first.
 You will also need the CUDA runtime to compile the CUDA extension;